2313595986/SmileCode/README.md

-# Towards multi-modality fusion and prototype-based feature refinement for clinically significant prostate cancer classification in transrectal ultrasound（MICCAI2024）
+# Towards multi-modality fusion and prototype-based feature refinement for clinically significant prostate cancer classification in transrectal ultrasound

 Implementation of the paper: